superawesome-org/sa-mobile-sdk-android/docs/07 MoPub Integration.md

 ![](img/IMG_07_MoPub_4.png "Setup custom inventory")

 Custom Event Class is:
-  * for Banner Ads: `SuperAwesomeBannerCustomEvent`
+  * for Banner Ads: `com.mopub.mobileads.SuperAwesomeBannerCustomEvent`
-  * for Interstitial Ads: `SuperAwesomeInterstitialCustomEvent`
+  * for Interstitial Ads: `com.mopub.mobileads.SuperAwesomeInterstitialCustomEvent`

 Notice these are identical to the names of the four files you downloaded in step one.